lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 Options:

--c If TRUE only merge high confidence errors.
+-c     If "TRUE" only merge high confidence errors.

 Output:

-metadata_filter.log --log of changes made to the metadata set and warnings if any changes are made with lower confidence
+metadata_filter.log     Log of changes made to the metadata set and warnings if any changes are made with lower confidence

-metadata_merged.tsv --merged metadata file
+metadata_merged.tsv     Merged metadata file